 Gunung Batur Volcano

-The still-active Gunung Batur volcano is known as Bali's second holiest mountain and symbolises the female element of the island, while the male element is symbolized in Gunung Agung, a neighbouring smaller volcano.
+The still-active Gunung Batur volcano is known as Bali's second holiest mountain and symbolises the female element of the island.
+The male element is symbolized in Gunung Agung, a neighbouring smaller volcano.
 The walk up Mount Batur is not easy, but the views are spectacular and if you're lucky you might even spot a few monkeys along the way.
-Ganung Batur rises from a volcanic crater which also contains a lake and the view of this otherworldly landscape from the crater rim is spectacular.
+Gunung Batur rises from a volcanic crater which also contains a lake and the view of this otherworldly landscape from the crater rim is spectacular.
 Look out for the remanants of black lava flows on the western side of the mountain from this vantage.
 There is also a great lookout point for those who'd rather hire a car and drive to the old crater rim overlooking Lake Batur.